Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Introduction

 \subsection{Physical Symbolic Regression}

 There are multiple approaches to SR (detailed in Section \ref{sec:related_works}) which are capable of generating accurate analytical models.
 However, in the context of physics, we have the additional requirement that our equations must be balanced in terms of their physical units, as otherwise the equation is simply non-sensical, irrespective of whether it gives a good fit to the numerical values of the data.
-Although powerful, to the best of our knowledge, all of the available SR approaches spend most of their time exploring a search space where the immense majority of candidate expressions are unphysical in terms of units and thus often end up producing unphysical models.
+Although powerful, to the best of our knowledge, all of the available SR approaches spend most of their time exploring a search space where the immense majority of candidate expressions are unphysical in terms of units and thus often end up producing unphysical models (with the exception of approaches in which variables are rendered dimensionless beforehand as discussed in sub-section \ref{subsec:units_prior}).
 A very simple solution to this problem would have been to use an existing SR code, and check \posthoc whether the proposed solutions obey that constraint.
 But not only does that constitute an immense waste of time and computing resources, which could render many interesting SR tasks impossible, it also makes a significant fraction of the resulting ``best'' analytical models unusable and uninterpretable.
+We note that for the sake of clarity, throughout this paper we refer to a system of \emph{unique} quantities such as physical dimensions $\{L, M, T, I, \Theta, N, J\}$ \ie with physical units $\{\text{m}, \text{kg}, \text{s}, \text{A}, \text{K}, \text{mol}, \text{cd}\}$\, a subset thereof, or problem-specific quantities such as $\{L, V, \rho, P, v\}$ \ie with physical units $\{\rm m, m^3, kg/m^{-3}, Pa, m.s^{-1}\}$ as ``units'' \footnote{Although this can also be extended to systems with non-physical quantities, such as $\{\text{scalar}, \text{vector}, \text{matrix}\}$ or even $\{\text{dollars}, \text{capita}, \text{annum}\}$.}.